bloominstituteoftechnology/node-db1-project/queries.md

 ## find all customers that include the word "market" in the name.
 Should return 4 records.

-SELECT * FROM Customers WHERE name LIKE '%market%'.
+SELECT * FROM Customers WHERE CustomerName LIKE '%market%' // tested and returns correct records(4 in this case)

 ## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.

-INSERT INTO Customers (City, ContactName, Address, PostalCode, Country) VALUES ('The Shire', 'Bilbo Baggins', '1 Hobbit-Hole in Bag End', 111, 'Middle Earth');
+INSERT INTO Customers (City, ContactName, Address, PostalCode, Country) VALUES ('The Shire', 'Bilbo Baggins', '1 Hobbit-Hole in Bag End', 111, 'Middle Earth'); // tested and successfully adds a new record to the customer list

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.